Table of Contents

 Unfortunately, most folks have experienced the disappointment of unwrapping a sleek exterior only to discover an incongruent interior.
 And manufacturing technicians, managers, and VPs are no exception!

-3. The software wasn’t designed for mobile-first
+3. The work order management software wasn’t designed for mobile-first

-Switching technicians from paper checklists to mobile devices can positively impact efficiency, communication, and accountability.
+Switching technicians from paper checklists to mobile device automation can positively impact efficiency, communication, and accountability.
 However, managers who ask busy technicians to master complex apps with little training are in for a rude awakening.
 If the mobile software proves too difficult to navigate, workers often request a return to paper-based work orders, which results in sunk software costs.

 How to choose the best work order software